daleao/sdv/Core/README.md

 The following optional features are also included:
 - **Witherable Crops:** Crops may wither if left un-watered.
 This is disabled by default.
 - **Rational Damage Mitigation Formula:** Replaces the linear vanilla defense formula with a rational formula.
 This allows a single point of defense to be consistently useful at any damage range, instead of falling off in the mid/late game.
-This also enables fractional defense, which is required by mods like [Gemstone Harmonics](../Harmonics).
+This also enables fractional defense, which is required by mods like [Mineracoustics](../Harmonics).
     - Vanilla formula: `damage -= defense`
     - New formula: `damage *= 10 / (10 + defense)`